laurenoconnelllab/Poison-frog-ant-diet-and-alkaloid-defense/README.md

 dimensionality of 17 morphological and life history traits across 17 ant genera found both in the leaf litter and in *O. sylvatica* stomachs.
-To build the PCA, we used the function **dudi.pca()** from the ‘*ade4*’ package \[@ade4\].
+To build the PCA, we used the function **dudi.pca()** from the ‘*ade4*’ package ([Dray and Dufour 2007](#ref-ade4)).
 Scores of components with eigenvalues higher than 1 were selected and used as response variables in a pairwise Wilcoxon test to determine differences between selectivity categories for ants in all diablito populations.
 P-values were adjusted for multiple testing using the False Discovery Rate control (FDR).

 ``` r
 # Perform Principal Components Analysis for ant traits